michael-allram/travelcounsellor/Documentation/2ndPresentation/slides.md

 # Plan

 - After the first presentation some issues had to be addressed
-- We've divided the work into different issues and are working on it individually and as a group
+- We've divided the work into different categories and are working on it individually and as a group

 # Basic view and functionality

 ![draft](../draft.png "draft")

+# Basic view and functionality

 - As of yet, fairly rough design
 - Mobile support